Table of Contents

 Colorado is a different beast in the winter.
 And being prepared is always the difference between having an epic time or a crappy one.
 Taking these into consideration when planning and prepping for your elopement day will help a ton!

 A vehicle with appropriate winter tires and traction is recommended.
 It is a requirement on our main mountain highway, i70.

 Winter Mountain Traffic

 Being prepared for winter mountain traffic is a must- full tank of gas, appropriate winter clothing + extra layers, water, snacks, and blankets. etc

 The first thing you learn in Colorado is don’t go anywhere without layers.
 Layers under your wedding dress for your mountain elopement is a must.
 This rule applies to any mountain wedding or elopement during any season, too!
 Preparing these layers ahead of time and trying them on during your dress fitting will help you make sure you’re comfortable.
 This is especially important if you’re going to be hiking or snowboarding.

 If you’re planning a winter wonderland elopement and need to rent some winter snow gear Mountain Threads in Golden, CO is one I recommend.

 Winter snow boots will be a must.
 Something at least up over your ankle but something taller could be useful on those extra snowy days.
 Snowshoes and/or microspikes are likely to be needed to do any type of alpine hiking.

 I highly recommend renting a cabin or lodging to all my mountain elopements.
-In the winter time this recommendation becomes almost a must as you have more elements to plan for and driving down the mountain in a blizzard at night after your epic elopement will just ruin it all.
-There are so many amazing options for lodging in the mountains, including airbnbs where you can have an intimate ceremony at if you wanted.
+In the winter time, this recommendation becomes almost a must as you have more elements to plan for and driving down the mountain in a blizzard at night after your epic elopement will just ruin it all.
+There are so many amazing options for lodging in the mountains, including Airbnb where you can have an intimate ceremony at if you wanted.

 Additional Winter Costs